wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 from the cache controller's buffer.
 The request will be scheduled for retry (in fact, its first time attempt) when the preceding request completes.

+In case (3), for L1 caches, the request must not be handled immediately, since it fails to acquire an MSHR entry.
+The caller should return `false` to to the cache controller, which indicates that the request must remain in the cache controller's buffer, and be retried by the cache controller in the next cycle.
+For non-L1 caches, if case (3) happens, the caller still returns `true`, and will send `NACK` to the upper level cache, indicating that the upper level cache is responsible for a retry in the future.

+7. External downgrades and invalidations can be received, and they will race with CPU-initiated requests.
+The coherence protocol always orders external events before concurrent CPU-initiated requests, only with a few exceptions, such as when the cache block is locked, or (for non-L1 caches) when the external event will cause the second half of the split transaction to fail.

 In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, and external requests (i.e., downgrades and invalidations), in separate sections.